BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 ## Incremental glossary

 Going back to humanmimicry, a human translator would not need to check the reference translation every time it sees the name of the main character.
-Instead they would have either in their mind or written down, a glossary for reoccurring names.
+Instead they would have either in their mind or written down a glossary for reoccurring names.

 Of course when the translator sees a name or expression for the first time, it is not inside the glossary, so we use our semantic search from earlier to find clues and examples in the reference translation.